'2023 election is between Peter Obi, others,' Kenneth Okonkwo boasts

-Kenneth Okonkwo Drops Bombshell, List Key Players Involved in 2023 Presidential Race
+Kenneth Okonkwo Drops Bombshell, Lists Key Players Involved in 2023 Presidential Race

 Nollywood actor, Kenneth Okonkwo, has said that the 2023 presidential candidate for the Labour Party, Peter Obi is the key contender in the race for Nigeria's number one seat.